 Our post on top places to visit in Jaisalmer India lists a visit to the Jaisalmer Fort.
 The majestic fort of Jaisalmer is not just a fort but a fortified city home to 4000 people similar to the Chittorgarh Fort.
-The Fort city has a lot to explore from palaces, temples to handicraft shops.
+The Fort city has a lot to explore from palaces, temples to handicraft shops which are some of the top things to do in Jaisalmer, India.
 The 12th-century fort is a world heritage site and was built by Rajput ruler Rawal Jaisal in Jaisalmer Rajasthan.
 The golden sandstone walls of the massive fort rising above the sandy stretch of the Jaisalmer Desert is also known as Sonar Quila or Golden Fort.

 We parked our car and moved towards the fort main entrance.
 The view of the semi-circular bastions of the fort sitting high on the Trikuta Hill was spectacular.
 The defense system of the fort city is interesting with three layers of fortifications and 99 bastions.
 While the outermost layer is a simple wall built of solid stone blocks, the innermost wall was laden with heavy stones which were hurled over the invaders and then hot oil was poured over them which trapped the enemies between the inner layers of walls.